-The project will mix a broad scale innovative residential development into the campus structure, giving staff, alumni and members of the general public the opportunity to live in housing topographies co-designed by leading architects, in a modern, progressive, sustainable and edgy community along with staff and students of the University.
+The project will mix a broad scale innovative residential development into the campus structure, giving staff, alumni and public the opportunity to live in housing topographies co-designed by leading architects, in a modern, progressive, sustainable and edgy community along with staff and students of the University.
 It will be a benchmark for contemporary living that demonstrates innovative planning and design in architecture, landscape and streetscape.

 A mix of modern and progressive townhouses and units will be built, creating a lively and visually engaging residential community.
 These dwellings will be held up as attractive, innovative and sustainable living units, only made possible by their location in the special context of a university campus.

 Students studying architecture, landscape architecture, building and construction management, urban planning and other relevant disciplines will be involved in project, making it one of the largest work-integrated learning projects in the history of Australian higher education.